yang123vc/qf/README.md

   qf.ExtraCodeMap[1] = qf.ExtraCode{ValidationFn: validateProfile}
   ```
-- For ValidationFn whenever it returns a string it would be taken as an error and printed to the user.
+- For ValidationFn and CanCreateFn whenever it returns a string it would be taken as an error and printed to the user.
 If it doesn't then there is no error.

 - Other functions under ExtraCode do not print to screen.

-- For AfterCreateFn and AfterUpdateFn you would need to do an SQL query to get the document data.
+- For AfterCreateFn, AfterUpdateFn and BeforeDeleteFn you would need to do an SQL query to get the document data.

 ### Setup of Approval Framework Mails